 Anyone with professional integrity will decline to provide a recommendation for anyone they don’t have first-hand experience of working closely with.
 But worse still they may be close enough to the hirer that they feel an obligation to warn them of your attempts to secure an ill-gotten recommendation.
 So choose carefully those who you approach to endorse your application.
 Chances are that if you wouldn’t feel able to write a recommendation for them, they too will feel uncomfortable writing one for you.

 3. Having a LinkedIn Profile that casts doubt on your CV / Resume.
-For any application you make in 2012, you have to assume that the recipient will look at both your CV / Resume and your LinkedIn profile, especially with LinkedIn now pushing profile views for every candidate application made on its platform.
+For any application you make, you have to assume that the recipient will look at both your CV / Resume and your LinkedIn profile, especially with LinkedIn now pushing profile views for every candidate application made on its platform.

 It’s therefore critical that the dates, content and claims made in your CV / Resume are backed up and mirrored by your LinkedIn profile.
 Experienced recruiters will tell you that this is not the case with a surprisingly high proportion of applications; and that this extends to some of the most experienced and high-value candidates on the market.
 So before submitting any application, take the time to ensure that your LinkedIn profile and CV / Resume mirror one another and don’t cast doubt on your credentials.